haikhalfakhreez/fund-management-system/README.md

 # pnpm
 pnpm install

-pnpm db:all # For generating, deploying migrations and seeding
+pnpm run db:all # For generating, deploying migrations and seeding

 pnpm run dev # For starting the development server